gewarren/docs/docs/framework/wcf/extending/walkthrough-creating-custom-client-and-service-credentials.md

 2. Add an <`add`> element to the <`behaviorExtensions`> element and set the `name` attribute to an appropriate value.

-3. Set the `type` attribute to the fully-qualified type name.
+3. Set the `type` attribute to the fully qualified type name.
 Also include the assembly name and other assembly attributes.

     ```xml
     <system.serviceModel>